What happens to my pension when I leave a company?

 Keep your financial paperwork neat and tidy, especially pay and pension statements so you can track down your pensions.

-Remember it’s your money that’s out there in your old pensions.
+Remember, your money is out there in your old pensions.

-So the question what happens to my pension when I leave a company depends on what you want to happen and then what you actually do about it.
+So the question of what happens to my pension when I leave a company depends on what you want to happen and what you actually do about it.

 If you would like help with life playing and how to manage your money for a bright future sign up for our newsletter.